declanmalone/gnetraid/README.md

 Interesting points:

-* since it's not implemented in hardware (eg, a RAID controller) it may make sense in a distributed network environment
+* since it's not implemented in hardware (eg, a RAID controller) it may make sense in a distributed network environment (potentially turning a minus into a plus)
-* might be useful as a component in a reliable ACK-free multicast protocol (in fact, udpcast uses a scheme like this, and a [Digital Fountain scheme](http://en.wikipedia.org/wiki/Fountain_code) like [Online Codes](http://en.wikipedia.org/wiki/Online_codes) can use it as a "pre-coding" or "outer code" step)
+* might be useful as a component in a reliable ACK-free multicast protocol (in fact, [udpcast](https://www.udpcast.linux.lu/) uses a scheme like this (Rizzo's FEC, along with striping of blocks), and a [Digital Fountain scheme](http://en.wikipedia.org/wiki/Fountain_code) like [Online Codes](http://en.wikipedia.org/wiki/Online_codes) can use it as a "pre-coding" or "outer code" step)
 * implementation using cheap, low-powered commodity hardware (eg, Raspberry Pi with attached USB disks)
 * by themselves, shares provide moderate levels of security (privacy), especially if an attacker does not know which shares form a set (also, eg, [Chaffing and Winnowing](http://en.wikipedia.org/wiki/Chaffing_and_winnowing))
 * possibility of implementation in hardware (eg, Parallella's Epiphany *or* FPGA part, PS3's SPU co-processors) or with specific versions optimised for certain CPUs (eg, ARM NEON or other SIMD architectures)